 Cystic fibrosis affects the lungs by producing thick mucus lining the airways.
 This can lead to infection and inflammation causing lung damage.
-Physiotherapy can help to keep the airways clear of mucus and there are many methods used to do this, including breathing techniques, manual techniques and mechanical devices.
+Physiotherapy can help to keep the airways clear of mucus and there are many methods used to do this including breathing techniques, manual techniques and mechanical devices.
 Autogenic drainage is a very controlled technique of breathing which uses different depths and speeds of exhaled breath to move mucus up the airways resulting in a spontaneous or voluntary cough.
 It can be used without help, but requires training, concentration and effort.
 We looked at the effect of using autogenic drainage on lung function measurements and quality of life in people with cystic fibrosis, to discover whether using autogenic drainage was better or worse than other existing physiotherapy techniques for clearing the lungs.

-The evidence is current to: 25 September 2017.
+The evidence is current to: 06 July 2021.

-Quality of the evidence
+Certainty of the evidence

 To compare the clinical effectiveness of autogenic drainage in people with cystic fibrosis with other physiotherapy airway clearance techniques.

 We searched the Cochrane Cystic Fibrosis Trials Register, compiled from electronic database searches and handsearching of journals and conference abstract books.
 We also searched the reference lists of relevant articles and reviews, as well as two ongoing trials registers (02 February 2021).